‘Southern Charm’ Stars Thomas Ravenel And Ashley Jacobs Are Secretly Engaged, Reports ‘The Hollywood Gossip’

 — Vanderpump Rules (@VanderpumpRules) September 11, 2018

-Now, however, the rumor mill posits that they may be permanently back on-again, in the form of a secret engagement.
+Now, however, the rumor mill posits that they may be permanently back on again in the form of a secret engagement.

 What’s the evidence for that?
 It comes in the form of an Instagram post that has since been taken down.
 User “Jason Jolly,” with the handle “Saltwater Cowboys,” posted a photo of the two and congratulated them.